sethgis/Wind-Erosion-Modelling/source/Introduction/data.rst

 ========================

-The data needs assessment outlined all the data needed for generation of the forest products, which entailed the proposed REDD+ models to achieve the envisioned forest products and statistical information.
+The data needs assessment outlined all the data needed for generation of the forest products, which are inclusive of all datasets used in the proposed REDD+ models to achieve the envisaged forest products.
-The models specifications are outlined in the objectives section.
+The data sources are discussed in the following sections.
-For their successive computation and analysis, the data needs assessed were as shown in the table below.

 -------------------------------------------------------
 Data Source